web3privacy/docs/src/content/docs/get-involved.md

 + cultivating solidarity by facilitating understanding and collaboration
 + gathering diverse background, skills, and perspectives (from hacktivists to policymakers, from philosophers to founders...)

 ### We envision a world where privacy is a conscious, actively chosen lifestyle, accessible to everyone, everywhere.

-To achieve this, we focus less on talking and more on action.
+## To achieve this, we focus less on talking and more on action.

-# Join Us!
-There are many ways you can contribute, and it's impossible to create processes for all of them—nor would we want to!
-However, getting from 0 to 1 is the hardest step.
-So we have made a few ways to get you up to speed:

 ## ⎆ [Get involved in the Community](https://docs.web3privacy.info/communication/)